KarmaYama/cleansh/cleansh/COMMANDS.md

 ## 5\.
 Building Your Own Custom Rules

-Creating effective custom rules for `cleansh` involves understanding regular expressions and the `RedactionRule` structure.
+Creating effective custom rules for `Cleansh` involves understanding regular expressions and the `RedactionRule` structure.

 ### Anatomy of a `RedactionRule`

 Each rule in your YAML file has several key fields:

   * **`name` (string, required):** A unique identifier for your rule (e.g., `"emp_id"`).
 Use snake\_case for consistency.
-  * **`pattern` (string, required):** The regular expression that `cleansh` will use to find sensitive data.
+  * **`pattern` (string, required):** The regular expression that `Cleansh` will use to find sensitive data.
 This is the core of your rule.
   * **`replace_with` (string, required):** The string that will replace any matches found by the `pattern` (e.g., `"[EMPLOYEE_ID_REDACTED]"`).
   * **`description` (string, optional):** A brief explanation of what the rule matches.
 Good for documentation.
   * **`multiline` (boolean, default: `false`):** If `true`, the `^` and `$` anchors in your pattern will match the start/end of *lines* within the input, not just the start/end of the entire input string.
 Useful for patterns that span multiple lines or need to anchor to line beginnings/ends.
   * **`dot_matches_new_line` (boolean, default: `false`):** If `true`, the `.` (dot) character in your pattern will also match newline characters (`\n`).
 This is crucial for patterns that might span multiple lines, like SSH keys.
   * **`opt_in` (boolean, default: `false`):** If `true`, this rule will only be active if explicitly enabled via `--enable-rules` or if the `--rules strict` configuration is used.
 Use this for patterns that are prone to false positives.
-  * **`programmatic_validation` (boolean, default: `false`):** If `true`, `cleansh` will attempt to apply additional, code-based validation after a regex match (e.g., for US SSNs or UK NINOs).
+  * **`programmatic_validation` (boolean, default: `false`):** If `true`, `Cleansh` will attempt to apply additional, code-based validation after a regex match (e.g., for US SSNs or UK NINOs).
 This significantly increases accuracy for specific structured data but requires an internal validator function to exist. **You cannot define new programmatic validators in custom rules**, but you can use this flag if you're overriding an existing default rule that *already* has programmatic validation, and you want to maintain that behavior.

 ### Regular Expression Best Practices